Mark Hamill says the Force killed Luke

 When a Jedi becomes one with the Force -- as Luke Skywalker did in Star Wars: The Last Jedi -- the theory is that a Jedi isn't dying but is actually starting a bigger spiritual journey.

-However, what if becoming part of the Force really means a Jedi has overdosined on its power like it's a drug?
+However, what if becoming part of the Force really means a Jedi has overdosed on its power like it's a drug?

 On Monday, Star Wars actor Mark Hamill tweeted images from The Last Jedi comic book adaptation of the film, commenting on that theory.